Ranking every Premier League team by their number of top-four finishes

 At the peak of David Moyes’ reign, he led them to a fourth-place finish with 61 points, three clear of bitter rivals Liverpool.

-Now, with Champions League money, they would build on to re-establish themselves as one of the biggest clubs in England.
+With Champions League money, they would build on to re-establish themselves as one of the biggest clubs in England.

 Unless, of course, they lost both legs of their qualifying round to Villareal, going out 4-2 on aggregate.
+Which they did.
+Ouch.

 Norwich – 1